couchbase-partners/google-gcp-marketplace-k8s-example/couchbase/README.md

 Couchbase’s mission is to be the data platform that revolutionizes digital innovation.
 To make this possible, Couchbase created the world’s first Engagement Database, built on the most powerful NoSQL technology.

-The Couchbase Autonomous Operator manages deployments of Couchbase Clusters on Kubernetes.
-`
-The Couchbase Autonomous Operator for Kubernetes enables cloud portability and automates operational best practices for deploying and managing the Couchbase Data Platform.
+> The Couchbase Autonomous Operator for Kubernetes enables cloud portability and automates > > operational best practices for deploying and managing the Couchbase Data Platform.
 To optimize integration, we maintain strategic partnerships with enterprise Kubernetes providers, including the Red Hat OpenShift Container Platform.
 As a result, we’re the only NoSQL vendor to offer native integration of Kubernetes with the Couchbase Data Platform
-`

-## Installation
+## Prerequisites

+#### Acquire License

+The Couchbase Autnomous Operator is currently in beta; so there is no cost to use it at this time.
+However, the Couchbase Clusters that you deploy require your own [licenses](https://www.couchbase.com/legal/agreements#ProductLicenses), where applicable.

-## Quick Install with Google Cloud Marketplace
+### UI Installation with Google Cloud Marketplace

 Get up and running with a few clicks!
 Install the Couchbase Operator app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the